 We’ve seen brides give the newlywed speech, and we’ve seen best friends give speeches instead of the MOH or best man.
 If you’re going the non-traditional route, we don’t recommend an open-mic situation where anyone can speak, and we don’t recommend having more than five speeches or guests will start to get restless.

-When do speeches and toasts take place?
+When do the speeches take place?

 Most speeches and wedding toasts are given during the wedding reception, either before or after dinner.
 If you’d rather they be more intimate or you aren’t having a traditional reception, you can also have them take place at the rehearsal dinner.